 Is an Unclear Corporate Strategy Holding You Back?

-Employees continuously report to us that they find their company’s strategy half as clear as their executive team.
-It’s astounding how many leaders deploy critical and limited resources and have high expectations from their organizations without everyone being on the same page.
-Strategy implementation takes effort.
+After corporate strategy retreats, employees continuously report that they find their company’s strategy half as clear as their executive team.
+It’s astounding how many leaders continue to deploy critical and limited resources without everyone being on the same page.
+Strategy implementation — especially in complex and rapidly changing environments — takes commitment, clarity, and effort.

-For a strategy to be successfully cascaded across a company, each and every employee must truly understand their role, their contribution and the roles of those around them in achieving the critical few things that matter most.
+For a strategy to be successfully cascaded across a company, each and every employee must truly understand their role, their contribution, and the interdependent roles of those around them in achieving the critical few things that matter most.

 9 Symptoms of an Unclear Corporate Strategy

 It is also surprising to us that so many organizations miss the strategic ambiguity clues that could warn them that they are off track.
 Take a quick look at this list of unclear corporate strategy symptoms and see if your business plan for success is at risk:

 Beware if less than 75% of the affected population believes that the strategy is clear, believable, and implementable enough to fully commit.

 Low performers slow strategic progress and demotivate those around them to reach for higher performance.
 Beware if low performers remain on the team for too long (typically more than 90 days) without improving.

 Beware if strategic targets routinely slip without significant reflection, proportionate consequences, or continuous improvement by the leadership team.

 Beware if people do not know how their success is measured, how their contribution fits in, or what they can count on from others around them.